£750.00

 Signed and numbered by the artist

-To accompany the exhibition Allison Katz: 'Artery' (22 May - 31 October, 2021), the artist has made two special artists ’editions.
+To accompany the exhibition Allison Katz: 'Artery' (2021), the artist made two special artists ’editions.

-The title of each work is a play on the artist’s initials (Ms. Allison Sarah Katz - M.A.S.K.) and also the self-portrait - as projected persona or theatre.
-In a literal sense to mask is to layer over, masking tape; the material with which to stick it down.
+The title of the work is a play on the artist’s initials (Ms. Allison Sarah Katz - M.A.S.K.) and also the self-portrait - as projected persona or theatre.
+In a literal sense, to mask is to layer over, and masking tape is the material with which to stick things down.

-The mask arrives onto the two background images, fluttering across the paper and alighting temporarily, finding itself suddenly part of a pre-existing landscape.
+The mask arrives onto the background image, fluttering across the paper and alighting temporarily, finding itself suddenly part of a pre-existing landscape.
 For Katz, there is a sense of movement across motifs.
-The work embodies a feeling of transience - as on a stage, in a life, while constructing identity - that which can be taken on and off.
-These two prints, reproduced from recent drawings, already play with games of subjectivity.
-Noses, head-on or in profile, like masks, can be made to stand in as a surrogate for the whole, imagined identities are doodled or concealed by the edges of the page, a partial view, masked.
+The work embodies a feeling of transience - as on a stage, in life, constructed identities can be taken on and off.
+These prints, reproduced from recent drawings, play with games of subjectivity.
+Noses, head-on or in profile, like masks, can be made to stand in as a surrogate for the whole, imagined identities are doodled or concealed by the edges of the page, providing a partial view, masked.

 For more than a decade, Allison Katz has been exploring painting's relationship to questions of identity and expression, selfhood and voice.
 Animated by a restless sense of humour and curiosity, her works articulate a tricky language of recurring forms – roosters, monkeys and cabbages, among other things – that are by turns familiar and enigmatic.
 Katz's paintings, as well as her ceramics and posters, are frequently bodily (full of noses and gaping mouths) and relentlessly wordy, thick with puns and allusions.
 What emerges from these multi-layered works is a sustained and critical pursuit of what the artist has called “genuine ambiguity”.